Anti-Bullying Tactics to Teach Your Kids

 How brutal is it to discover just how bad bullying still is?
 It definitely feels like the issue is worse.
 It’s perfectly understandable to feel helpless and so important to learn more about how to make systemic changes to humanity that will create lasting change.
 I know that may leave you feeling a bit lost at what to do in the moment when your child arrives home with tear-stained eyes, so here are some immediate tips for anti-bullying tactics for those who must make a swift plan of action right now.

-When You Learn Your Child is Being Bullied
+Anti-Bullying Tactics for When You Learn Your Child Is Being Bullied

 - Assure your child that they are NOT to blame.
 Kids often internalize things, believing they somehow provoked or deserved it.

-- Assure your child that you will work with them to make this situation stop’that it is not okay.
+- Assure your child that you will work with them to make this situation stop and that it is not okay.
 Inform the other supervising adults of the situation.

 - Your parental involvement can be assessed on a case-by-case basis.
 I have recommended children switching schools immediately in some cases, but we don’t always have to go to the most extreme solutions first.

 - A child has the right to walk the halls safely and eat lunch in peace.
-It should not have to be the child who is being bullied that has to make strategic shifts, leaving the bully to continue with his behaviour.
-However, every child should know some tactic strategies can actually nip things in the bud.
+It should not have to be the child who is being bullied that has to make strategic shifts, leaving the bully to continue with their behaviour.
+However, every child should know some anti-bullying strategies can actually nip things in the bud.